segura2010/cURL2HTMLForm/README.md

 Execute this python script in a terminal with:
 $ python cURL2HTMLForm.py "curl 'http://site.dom/path -b ...
 (Your cURL command)'"

 This will print the HTML code of your form.
-You can use this:
+You can use this to generate a HTML file with the form:
 $ python cURL2HTMLForm.py "curl 'http://site.dom/path -b ...
 (Your cURL command)'" > htmlform.html

-To generate a HTML file with the form.

 IMPORTANT: Your "--data" option in your cURL command must be the latest option.
 We recommend that you use this script with Google Chrome's "Copy as cURL" option.